ColCarroll/ColCarroll.github.io/content/post/hmc_blog.md

 +++

+_This is the second post in a series exploring implementing gradient based samplers in practice.
+The first post is [here](https://colindcarroll.com/2019/04/06/exercises-in-automatic-differentiation-using-autograd-and-jax/).
+A well tested, documented library containing all of this code is available [here](https://github.com/ColCarroll/minimc).
+Pull requests and issues are welcome._

+_The notebook that generated this blog post can be found [here](https://gist.github.com/ColCarroll/601700fd24a6c3299d533eec92b8d171)._

 Markov chain Monte Carlo (MCMC) is a method used for sampling from posterior distributions.
 Hamiltonian Monte Carlo (HMC) is a variant that uses gradient information to scale better to higher dimensions, and which is used by software like [PyMC3](https://pymc.io/) and [Stan](https://mc-stan.org/).
 Some great references on MCMC in general and HMC in particular are

 - **Christopher Bishop's "[Pattern Recognition and Machine Learning](https://www.microsoft.com/en-us/research/people/cmbishop/#!prml-book)"** A classic machine learning textbook, and gives a good overview of motivating sampling, as well as a number of different sampling strategies.